5 Common Reasons Why Your Dog Is Licking Excessively

 For dog owners, a pup who likes to lick things isn't unusual.
 In fact, this type of behavior is just as common as tail wagging, head tilting, and barking at a squirrel.
 If you notice your dog licking its lips when you bring over a bowl of food or when you give them a treat for completing a trick, there's definitely no need to panic.
 They're just excited for a snack!
 However, excessive licking can sign some concerning issues, including pain, anxiety, and allergies.
 If you notice your pet suddenly licking excessively, make sure you call your vet and schedule an appointment for the check-up.
 In the meantime, you can learn about five common reasons why dogs start licking things more.

 Licking can be one way to alleviate pain.
 If your dog is consistently licking the same spot, there’s a good chance something is bothering them in that area.
-Check for bumps, lesions, and foreign bodies, and monitor how she moves to see if arthritis or an injury may be the issue.
+Check for bumps, lesions, and foreign bodies, and monitor how they move to see if arthritis or an injury may be the issue.
 Contact your vet if you think your pup might be in pain.
 They will be able to help diagnose any problems and provide options for medication.

 Itchy skin can trigger obsessive licking in a certain area as well.
 Inspect your pooch for hives, rashes, or fleas that might be bothering them.
-If she’s recently been outside, it could be a reaction to an environmental allergen, particularly if the issue is on or near their feet.
+If they've recently been outside, it could be a reaction to an environmental allergen, particularly if the issue is on or near their feet.
 Treat them to a nice warm bath to remove any potential irritants and soothe their skin.

 Occasional licking to relieve anxiety is perfectly normal.
 But if your dog continues to lick, it could turn into an obsessive-compulsive habit.
 Licking carpets or blankets is another indication that the behavior is rooted in anxiety.
-"OCD in pets is caused by stress, so it’s important to try and figure out what environmental stressors could be causing the excessive licking," says Jennifer Freeman, DVM, a Florida-based veterinarian.
+"OCD in pets is caused by stress, so it’s important to try and figure out what environmental stressors could be causing the excessive licking," says Jennifer Freeman, D.V.M, a Florida-based veterinarian.
 (The COVID-19 pandemic, and all the changes caused by it, could definitely be one of them.)
 Another reason your dog might be licking things other than themselves is early maternal separation.
 Freeman says that dogs who are separated from their mother too soon can develop compulsive licking later in life.

 4. Dietary Issues